About the ASU Small Business Development Center

 An Amazing Staff

 The SBDC staff of advisors brings to the table a multitude of expertise gained from their business ownership, business management and education.
 Some areas of their expertise include: business start-up, business planning, business financing, human resources, marketing, government procurement, and more.
 In addition the advising staff goes through a series of business certifications that enhance their advising skills.
-The SBDC staff also includes a training coordinator who creates and coordinates approximately 80 business seminars and workshops every year.
+The SBDC staff also includes a training coordinator who creates and coordinates various seminars and workshops every year.
 A full time administrative assistant rounds out the staff by providing excellent customer service to current and potential clients.
-The center serves the 10-county area of the Concho Valley with the designation of a dedicated rural business development specialist who travels to those counties in a monthly “circuit ride” to provide advising and training services to these areas.
+The center serves the 10-county area of the Concho Valley with certified business advisors who travel to those counties in a monthly “circuit ride” to provide advising and training services to these areas.

 But Enough About Us